 Over the years, Immaculate Conception Church became known colloquially as “Old St. Mary’s.”

 When the Springfield diocese was created in 1923, the Church of the Immaculate Conception became the temporary diocesan cathedral.
 The final Mass was said at the church on Oct.
 14, 1928 – the day the new Cathedral of the Immaculate Conception was dedicated at Sixth Street and Lawrence Avenue.
+“Old St. Mary’s” church remained standing until 1952, when it was demolished for a parking lot.

 In recognition of his 35 years as pastor of the Church of the Immaculate Conception, Msgr.
 Hickey is interred in a crypt in the new cathedral.